Rock and neighboring counties see major downturn in infection rates

 Cone Health has contacted all those currently eligible on its waitlist to schedule appointments and is no longer maintaining a vaccine appointments waitlist, according to the release.

-How to register for your vaccine with Rockingham County Health Department and UNC Rockingham Health Care
+How to register for your vaccine with RCHD and UNC Rockingham Health

 The county expects to receive news from the state about upcoming vaccination dose availability every Friday.